mikey-boy/tutortime/README.md

 Tutortime is an online time-bank platform focused on learning.
 Each user plays two roles on the platform:

 - **As a teacher** you help other students in a subject you understand.
 You are awarded credits for your time
-- **As a student** you can use your credits to learn about any subject offered on the site
+- **As a student** you can use your credits to schedule meetups with a teacher.
+They will help you learn about a subject you are interested in

 Tutortime is a platform where users can learn new skills at no monetary cost.